SouravD-Me/Covid-19-Predictive-Analysis/README.md

 ## Paper

-The paper explaining this dataset and the detailed experimental approach can be *downloaded* from [Springer Nature SharedIt](https://rdcu.be/chI8I) or [Evolutionary Intelligence](https://link.springer.com/content/pdf/10.1007/s12065-021-00598-7.pdf).
+The full paper explaining this dataset and the detailed experimental approach can be *downloaded* from [Springer Nature SharedIt](https://rdcu.be/chI8I) or [Evolutionary Intelligence](https://link.springer.com/content/pdf/10.1007/s12065-021-00598-7.pdf).

 <br>